Choose Kindness From the Menu

 1. Always do what you promised in a timely manner.

 3. Do not rely on others to fulfill your promises unless it is a real legitimate emergency.
-Your kid skinned his or her knee is NOT a qualifying life event.
-Devastating illness is legitimate and so is suffering a loss.
 Life happens and it knocks us over at times.
 We all understand that it does.
 Try and fulfill your promises eventually and most people will be kind about it.

 4. Always say thank you if someone donates or gives you something to help out and do it RIGHT AWAY.
 Do not fool around with your thank moos.
 Thank people for doing nice things.
-Make a habit of it.
+Make a habit of it and become known for it.

 5. Do not use the hard work of others to puff yourself up.